scottieyarn1135/AWS-project-backup-bash-script/README.md

 This is currently a script that uses aws cli to upload the files to an S3 bucket - This is so that in the case where I want to change distros I can use this script to make sure that the files are up to date.

-I can also schedule this task to run once a week so that it is automated.
+I can also schedule this task to run once a week so that it is automated via a cron job.